 The below screen is your profile page.
 You can navigate to this page by clicking on the person icon in the lower right corner…it says “Me”.
 This is where your drafts and videos live.
 Also shown is who you’re following, who’s following you, total likes, and your Instagram account icon.

 TikTok 101 — Step 3

 For You Page — Once you open the app, TikTok suggests content it thinks you might enjoy.
 Swiping up will load the next video.
-Until you start liking, commenting and favoriting videos, the algorithm may serve you content you may deem garbage.
+Until you start liking, commenting, and favoriting videos, the algorithm may serve you content you may deem garbage.
 Be patient.
-Once TikTok starts to learn what appeals to you, it will serve you videos more suited to your liking (think of it like the Explore page on Instagram).
+Once TikTok learns what appeals to you, it will serve you videos more suited to your liking (think of it like the Explore page on Instagram).
 The initial screen is called the For You Page or #fyp #foryou #foryoupage (you’ll see these hashtags in captions).
 We’ll get to hashtags soon enough, but in short, you can toggle between the For You Page and Following content at the top of your screen.

 TikTok 101 — Step 4